-If your practice currently has an active sync between your connected Xero HQ and XPM accounts, this will be ending on 1 November 2023 so that we can enable the single client record.
+If your practice had an active sync between your connected Xero HQ and XPM accounts, this would have ended on 1 November 2023 in order to enable the single client record.
 From this date, unless you’ve completed the first step, new clients won’t be reflected in both products.
 Additionally, updates to existing clients won’t be reflected in both products until you’ve completed step two.

 How long will this take me?